bisdn/bisdn.github.io/network_configuration/stp.md

 ip link add name swbridge type bridge vlan_filtering 1
 ```

-mstpd takes over the stp_state flag and instead of setting it to 1 (referring to the Kernel implementation), it will be set to 2 (referring to the Userspace implementation of STP, in this case handled by mstpd).
+The stp_state flag has three possible values: 0, 1, 2.
+By choosing 1 then the Kernel implementation of STP will be used, and when choosing 2 then there is a Userspace implementation of STP.
+Enabling mstpd will set this value to 2 on the bridges.

 The following steps of configuring the ports and attaching them to the bridge can be seen in [VLAN Bridging](network_configuration/vlan_bridging.html#vlan-bridging-8021q).